 Welcome to Great American Alpacas...
 These gentle animals are members of the camelid family, indigenous to South America.
 All alpacas are raised for its soft fleece.
-The animals a sheared once a year, yielding from 5 to 10 pounds.
+The animals a sheared once a year, yields 3 to 5 pounds.

 There are two different breed-types of alpacas: the huacaya (wah-KI'-ya), with fluffy, crimped fleece, and the suri (surrey), with the dread-lock fiber, which hangs down in gentle, silky cascades.
 Alpacas are much smaller than camels and llamas, their camelid cousins.
 They stand about three feet tall at their shoulders, and can weigh between 100 and 200 pounds.